Don’t be Accused of Drug Diversion: How to Safely Handle Controlled Substances

 - Frequently asking for additional pain medication orders for patients

-- Dose signed off in narcotic supply but not documented on medication record as given
+- The dose was signed off in narcotic supply but not documented on the medication record as given

-- Forgetting to obtain a witness, or too busy
+- Forgetting to obtain a witness, or being too busy

 - Removes larger dose than necessary